-Writing a resignation letter is a good way to formalize your departure from an employer and confirm the details of your termination.
+Writing a resignation letter is a good way to formalize your departure from an employer and confirm your termination details.
 It’s important to be careful what you include—and what you omit—when you’re writing a resignation letter or email message.
-It’s important not to overdo it and share too much information with your soon to be ex-employer.
+It’s important not to overdo it and share too much information with your soon-to-be ex-employer.

 Regardless of how much you’d like to say, it's best to stay on the topic of your resignation.
 Here are some considerations for providing notice that you’re resigning.